jessica-meyer/hackathon/README.md

 ## Contribution

-See `CONTRIBUTING.txt` for collaboration rules and Git instructions.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for collaboration rules and Git instructions.

 ## License